 » Ask questions.

 When vetting a contractor about a new screen room, inquire about their experience.
 Be specific; make sure that they have experience with the type of screen enclosure that you want.
-Choosing the right contractor is especially important if you’re building a screened in porch that will be attached to your home or constructing a pool screen enclosure.
+Choosing the right contractor is especially important if you’re building a screened in porch that will be attached to your home or constructing a swimming pool screen enclosure.
 Don’t forget to explore your options regarding materials, design and financing.
 Ask about references and be confident that you understand what the contractor is offering.
 Can they handle the whole job from start to finish?
 It will certainly make your life easier if they can.
 You can download our helpful guide for Hiring a Patio Contractor.

 3. Create Your Design